 When she was no longer armed, the man got off her and kicked the blades away.
 The man tossed her a pair of hand cuffs.
 “You can either put those on or I’ll beat you until you can’t move—then I’ll put then on you.”

 For a moment, Iris simply sat there on the cool metal floor.
-She wouldn’t obey until she figured out how he found her.
+She wouldn’t obey until she figured out how the squad leader had found her.
 She glanced around and noticed bloody footprints that tracked from the dead Agent to where she had knelt.
 Reluctantly, she secured the restraints to her wrists.

 Her vision went blurry and then everything grew dark.
 The smell of grime and bodily fluids disappeared, as did the cold floor.
 The cuffs no longer cut into her skin and she couldn’t feel the ragged, thread-bare clothes that covered her body; there weren’t sensations of any kind.